 It doesn’t matter which type of dentures you have, removing them regularly to clean will keep your mouth healthy and looking its best.
 To help prevent tough stains, remove your dentures from your mouth and soak them in a denture cleaning solution, such as Poligrip Overnight Whitening Daily Cleanser or Poligrip 3 Minute Denture Cleanser as indicated by the directions on the pack.

 It’s important to handle your dentures with care.
 When removing them, stand over a towel or a sink filled with water to protect them in case they slip while cleaning.

 Brushing Your Dentures

-The American Dental Association recommends brushing your dentures at least once a day.
-However, some ingredients found in toothpastes are abrasive, and can damage or scratch your dentures.
-Use a gentle, non-abrasive cleanser like Polident® and a soft-bristle toothbrush to brush them.
+The American Dental Association recommends brushing your dentures at least once a day with a soft-bristled toothbrush and a nonabrasive denture cleanser.
+However, some ingredients found in toothpastes are abrasive and can damage or scratch your dentures.
+That’s why it’s important to use a gentle, nonabrasive cleanser like Polident and a soft-bristled toothbrush to brush them.

 Soaking Your Dentures

 In addition to brushing, you should soak your dentures with a cleansing solution like Polident 3 Minute Denture Cleanser to help lift stains and kill odor-causing bacteria that brushing might miss.
 To use this product*:

 Don’t use hot water, which can warp dentures.